ie3-institute/simosaik/docs/readthedocs/usersguide.md

 The first is the number of entities, you want to create.
 The second argument is the mapping, that will be used by simosaik.
 The mapping contains a SIMONA `Universally Unique Identifier` (`UUID`), that is mapped to a mosaik `eid`.
-The given `eids` are used to identify the entities in mosaik, while the `UUIDs` are used by mosaik to send route the data to the correct model in SIMONA.
+The given `eids` are used to identify the entities in mosaik, while the `UUIDs` are used by simosaik to route the data to the correct model in SIMONA.

+An example for a mapping:
 ```
 active_power_mapping = {
     "4dca3b1d-5d24-444a-b4df-f4fa23b9ef1b": "Load_Node_1",